muarshad01/LLM/Notes/lecture04_notes.md

 #### RNN & LSTM
 * RNN (1980), LSTM (1997) Networks, and and even convolutional architectures, can also be called as language models (text completion purpose).
 * LLMs can also be RNN, LSTM Networsk, or convolutional architectures, to give you a quick introduction.
-* Not ALL LLMs are Transformers (Encoders & Decoders).

 #### RNN
 * RNN maintains a __feedback-loop__, so that is why, we can incorporate memory into account.